MathCognitionUCSF/MathCognitionUCSF.github.io/early_predictors/index.md

 layout: default
 title: Early predictors of math
 ---
-## Early predictos of math abillities
+## Early predictors of math abillities

 One of the main goals of the [**Math Neuroscience and Education Program**](/math_program/) is to **identify children at risk** for math learning differences *before elementary school*.
 We believe that understanding the ***root causes*** of math challenges *early* in the development will better inform [effective interventions](/interventions).